batumibiz/opencart-lts/README.md

 >
 > ### ATTENTION!
 Please read carefully before proceeding with the upgrade!

-1. **Version Compatibility**: This upgrade package is designed **strictly for OpenCart 4.1.0.3**.
+1. **Version Compatibility**: This upgrade package is designed **strictly for OpenCart 4.1.0.3** and **4.1.0.4**.
-2. **Unsupported Versions**: upgrade package is incompatible with any other versions of OpenCart, including the official `master` branch or any other `4.x.x.x` releases.
+2. **Unsupported Versions**: upgrade package is incompatible with any other versions of OpenCart, including the official `master` branch or older releases `4.x.x.x`.
-3. **Pre-requisite**: If you are running an older version of OpenCart, you must first upgrade to version 4.1.0.3 before applying this upgrade package.
+3. **Pre-requisite**: If you are running an older version of OpenCart, you must first upgrade to version 4.1.0.3 or 4.1.0.4 before applying this upgrade package.
 4. **Extension Compatibility**: this upgrade package has been tested with various extensions, including major frameworks like Journal and MazaEngine, and no issues were found.
 If it worked on clean OpenCart 4.1.0.3, it should work on this.
    However, since several libraries (including jQuery) have been updated, some legacy extensions might require updates or replacements.